urcsc174/2021-spring-csc210/project02-principles-of-page-design/instructions.md

 The new Project 2 website will need to fulfill the following requirements:

-- Each city-page must be re-flowed into a F-pattern
+- Each city-page must be re-flowed into a F-pattern AND each arm on the F must contain **three** items, side-by-side
 - A new index (homepage) must be created and follow a Z-pattern
 - The entire website (five pages) will need to be made-over with specific improvements to demonstrate your understanding of:
   - The CRAP principles